SEKOIA-IO/documentation/docs/getting_started/create_community.md

 ## Edit a community

-To edit a community main information, you need to have the right permissions.
+To edit a community's name and description, you need to have the [right permissions](/getting_started/manage_users/#needed-role-and-permissions).

-If it’s the case, follow these steps:

 1. Go to the managed community’s main page
 2. Click on the `Edit` button next to the community’s name